Tasmania Supercars round: History

 When the Australian Touring Car Championship (ATCC) was first held over a series of races in 1969, Symmons Plains was included on the calendar as the final race of the series.
 The race would decide the championship that year, as Alan Hamilton could take the title from Ian Geoghegan if he won the race and Geoghegan failed to score.
 Geoghegan's car failed to start at the one-minute signal and his pit crew push started the car.
 This was not allowed under the regulations of the time and Geoghegan was disqualified.
 Hamilton ended up finishing the race in second place behind Norm Beechey, losing the title to Geoghegan by a single point.
 After again hosting the final round in 1970, Symmons Plains became the home of the opening round, hosting the first event of the ATCC every year from 1971 to 1981.
 Allan Moffat and Peter Brock were the most successful drivers at the event in this period, taking seven of the eleven possible victories between them.
 John Harvey also scored his only two ATCC victories at the event, winning in 1976 and 1979.

 In 1985, Robbie Francevic won his and Volvo's first round victory, winning again in 1986.
 Between 1988 and 1990, Dick Johnson joined Moffat as the only two drivers to win three consecutive rounds at the circuit.
-In 1993, 1980 Formula One World Champion Alan Jones won his first ATCC round, despite a clash with Mark Skaife which led to a confrontation after the race.
+In 1993, 1980 Formula One World Champion Alan Jones won his first ATCC round, despite clashes with Mark Skaife, which led to a confrontation after the race, and Wayne Gardner.
 In the late 1990s, Holden Racing Team dominated the event with four consecutive round wins from 1996 to 1999.
 During this period, the Symmons Plains event remained in the early part of the ATCC calendar until 1999, when it was moved to August.
 The Government of Tasmania didn't renew the event's contract after 1999 and the race dropped off the calendar in 2000.